vorlahm/DiffractiveVoronoiLenslessImaging/README.md

 [Qiang Fu](https://fuqiangx.github.io/), [Dong-Ming Yan](https://sites.google.com/site/yandongming/dong-ming-yans-homepage), [Wolfgang Heidrich](https://vccimaging.org/People/heidriw/)

+We demonstrate the optimization of Voronoi-Fresnel phase using our proposed two-step quasi-Centroidal Voronoi Tessellation optimization scheme.
+In the first step, we fix the number of Voronoi sites K, and adopt a modified Lloyd iteration routine to maximize the panchromatic Modulation Transfer Function volume (MTFv).
+In the second step, we run the same optimization for different K, and find the best number of Voronoi sites.
+Please try the demo code ```demo_optimization.m``` for a small scale optimization (this is part of the implementation of Fig. 3 in our paper).

 If you find our work useful in your research, please cite the following paper.

 ```